 How to participate

 Our events are casual and fun, and usually scheduled for a two-hour block.
-We ask that people arrive/sign in and set up their goods in the first 30 minutes of the event.
+You do not need to sign up ahead, just show up with your goods.
+We ask that people arrive/sign in and set up their items in the first 30 minutes of the event.
 Followed by a little time to check out all of the product and we start bartering at ‘halftime’.

 What to bring?
 We are focused on the homegrown and homemade.
 This can encompass a broad range products, and the season/number of participants influences variety.
 Past events have seen: